gettalong/hexapdf/benchmark/line_wrapping/README.md

 Each benchmark script can be invoked standalone in the following way: `script-executable TXT_FILE WIDTH OUTPUT_FILE [TTF_FILE]`.

+The performance of the libraries hugely depends on how the input text is provided: Some are very fast when processing the whole input file at once, others only when processing the input line by line.
+The fastest method was always chosen.

 The list of the benchmarked libraries:

 **HexaPDF**